mantidproject/mantid/docs/source/release/v3.13.0/framework.rst

 - Fixed a crash when the input workspace for :ref:`GroupDetectors <algm-GroupDetectors>` contained any other units than spectrum numbers.
 - :ref:`ConvertToMD <algm-ConvertToMD>` can now be used with workspaces that aren't in the ADS.
 - Fixed :ref:`SumSpectra <algm-SumSpectra>` to avoid a crash when validation of inputs was called with a WorkspaceGroup.
+- The output workspace of :ref:`LineProfile <algm-LineProfile>` now has correct sample logs, instrument and history.

 :ref:`Release 3.13.0 <v3.13.0>`